cuzfrog/maila/README.md

     bmt encrypt -pw:myPassword

-  this will print encrypted password with randomly generated key.
+  will print encrypted password with randomly generated key.
+Use`-help` to see more.